Silky mouse: Behavior and ecology

-P. apodemoides is nocturnal, resting in their burrows during the day and foraging for seeds, nectar, flowers, and fruit at night.
+Pseudomys apodemoides is nocturnal, resting in their burrows during the day and foraging for seeds, nectar, flowers, and fruit at night.
 They also consume insects, particularly during breeding periods and pregnancy.
 Burrows are identified by excavation mounds of deeper soil, have clean, vertical pop-holes, and comprise several vertical shafts, a long tunnel system, and a large nesting chamber.
 Burrows are often near Banksia ornata due to soil moisture benefits and food availability.

 Reproduction

 The silky mouse can breed throughout the year when conditions are optimal, producing two to five young per litter.
 Breeding may become seasonal and is linked to plant productivity, with increased breeding behavior observed when Banksia ornata nectar is in bloom in late autumn and winter (Cockburn, 1981).
-Females in the breeding season often have copulatory plugs, which prevent remating and aid in ejaculate transport and pregnancy ;.
+Females in the breeding season often have copulatory plugs, which prevent remating and aid in ejaculate transport and pregnancy;.

 Gestation lasts 38–39 days in non-suckling females and is likely longer in suckling females.
 Litter size ranges from 1 to 6, with young weaned at 40 days.
 The oestrus cycle is 7 days, with a post-partum oestrus.
 Matings start in mid-April and likely continue until August, producing up to three litters per season.
 Longevity is three years, with individuals breeding over two years and multiple litters can be reared in a season.